I’ve talked briefly about hours in my post on what to look for in a used jet ski. This topic is so vast, I feel this subject deserves its own post.

-Your modern jet skis have service timers built in, just like cars; so you’ll get the alerts for service for when they’re due.
-But for older watercraft, you’ll have to pay attention to the jet ski hour meter to know when you need to service them.
+Your modern watercraft have service timers built in, just like cars; so you’ll get the alerts for service for when they’re due.
+But for older watercraft, you’ll have to pay attention to the hour meter to know when you need to service them.

 On top of that, specific components like the supercharger need servicing every 100 or 200 hours.

 Every manufacturer and model is different, but your owner’s manual will tell you what components need to be replaced at certain hours.